Please Stop Saying These 15 Things at Sports Bars

 Call a timeout!
 Don’t call a timeout!
 Spike the ball!
 Don’t spike the ball!

 Coaches often have trouble with clock management.
 Quarterbacks in hurry-up mode often have trouble with clock management.
 But you know who really has trouble with clock management?
 A bunch of guys who have been drinking beer for three hours.
 Unfortunately, the Clock Expert Screamer never shouts a mea culpa: “My bad!
 I suppose Eli Manning practices and analyzes clock-management strategies more thoroughly than I do!”
-Here are some overused words and phrases you should also stop using ASAP.

 I could do a better job!